Share On

 Unusual Droppings

 As we discussed earlier, there is a wide range of normal when it comes to chicken poop.
 Not every unusual dropping is cause for immediate concern, but if you see any of the issues described below, be sure to consult with your veterinarian to determine the underlying cause and best course of action.
 Some gastrointestinal disease processes that affect chickens are zoonotic, meaning they can be transmitted from the chicken to humans.
-Therefore, it is important to always wear gloves when coming into contact with abnormal chicken poop.
+Therefore, it is important to always wear gloves when working with chickens who are passing abnormal droppings.

-When observing your residents’ stool, keep an eye out for:
+When observing your residents’ droppings, keep an eye out for:

 • Bloody droppings